 Riccardo Viaggi continued: “Neutral from an environmental perspective, this measure will not soften the stringency of the European legislation.
-Instead, it will give our industry the necessary time to install transition engines, already acquired, in machines, place them on the market and be compliant with ever more demanding requirements.
+Instead, it will give our industry the necessary time to install transition engines, already acquired, in machines, place them on the market and be compliant with evermore demanding requirements.
 On the opposite, inaction would have led to unnecessary waste of raw materials and resources, in addition to the financial costs.”

 The off-highway construction machinery sector welcomed retroactive application of this legislative amendment, providing the necessary legal certainty to manufacturers.
-This was made necessary by the delayed decisions by the European Commission in presenting the legal proposal and a slight delay in the adoption phase.
+This was made necessary by the delayed decisions of the European Commission in presenting the legal proposal and a slight delay in the adoption phase.

 The sector calls on the Commission to continue to monitor the effect of COVID-19 on the industry and conduct a timely assessment of this impact, submitting a new report to Parliament and undertaking new legislative actions as appropriate.

 The outcome comes after a painstaking lobbying process by a task force of European manufacturers’ organisations, including the Committee for European Construction Equipment (CECE) and the European federations for materials handling (FEM), garden machinery (EGMF) and agricultural equipment (CEMA).
-The problem was identified in March by the Construction Equipment Association when the initial problems with hold-ups in the supply chain caused by Covid-19 were reported.
+The problem was identified in March by the Construction Equipment Association when the initial problems with hold-ups in the supply chain caused by COVID-19 were reported.
 OEM reduced time working and factory closures followed within the next few weeks when it became certain that not all pre-Stage V engine stocks could be incorporated within completed machines by the end of June.

-CEA Chief Executive, Rob Oliver, stated, “The original rules meant that even if manufacturers had engines ready and waiting to be installed unless they could be incorporated into the fully assembled machines by the deadline they would have to be scrapped.
+CEA Chief Executive, Rob Oliver, stated, “The original rules meant that even if manufacturers had engines ready and waiting to be installed, unless they could be incorporated into the fully assembled machines by the deadline they would have to be scrapped.
 Our Senior Technical Consultant, Dale Camsell, did a great job as part of the industry team that worked with the European Commission and European Parliamentarians to navigate the intricacies of EU decision-making.
 Several official European forums had to be persuaded of the urgency of the problem and the fact that a postponement would not compromise the environmental objectives of the emission regulations.
 In the end, the case presented by CECE and our allies in other sectors finally got the necessary legal changes over the line.
-This has saved manufacturers across Europe significant sums at a time when businesses have been knocked sideways by Covid-19.”
+This has saved manufacturers across Europe significant sums at a time when businesses have been knocked sideways by COVID-19.”